 You must complete and submit the online application for admission and all required supporting documents by the required deadline.
 We encourage you to meet with our program director to find out more about the MAPP program and to help you determine whether the program is right for you.
+The MAPP program is currently accepting applications on a rolling basis until the class is full.
 Please contact the Admissions Office if you have any questions about the application process.

 All applicants are required to take one year (two semesters) of college level biology.
 Applicants should contact the Office of Admissions if they have any questions about course work or meeting this prerequisite.